bids-standard/bids-specification/src/99-appendices/15-inheritance-principle.md

 1. If, for a given data file, multiple metadata files satisfy criteria 2.a-c above:

-    1. The set of applicable metadata files is ordered as follows.
+    1. The set of applicable metadata files is ordered as follows:

-        Within each level of the filesystem hierarchy independently, applicable files are ordered from fewest to most entities;
+        1. Within each level of the filesystem hierarchy:

+            1. Obtain the list of applicable metadata files within that directory.
+            1. Sort this list in order of fewest to most entities.
+            1. There MUST NOT be multiple applicable metadata files that possess the same number of entities.
-        each subsequent filename MUST possess a set of entities that is a strict superset of the previous filename.
+            1. The set of entities in any filename within this list MUST be a strict superset of those present in the filename that precedes it within this list.

-        These lists are concatenated in order of highest to lowest level in the filesystem hierarchy.
+        1. These lists are concatenated in order of highest to lowest level in the filesystem hierarchy.

     1. For [tabular files](#tabular-files) and other simple metadata files (for instance, [`bvec` / `bval` files for diffusion MRI](#bvec-bval),